coinjar/react-native-wagmi-charts/README.md

 By making use of the chart event handlers, you are able to integrate haptic feedback into your charts.

 We can utilise the `onActivated` and `onEnded` events to create haptic feedback on our line chart.
+This will cause a vibration on touch down/up.

 ```jsx
 import * as haptics from 'expo-haptics';